 An automatic teller machine is available in Ellis Hall.

 Public Safety Office

 The Public Safety Office is committed to providing a safe and secure environment as essential to the Juniata College community.
 Public Safety strives to protect college assets, but the primary goal is to assure a safe, secure, and comfortable living environment which promotes learning and personal development.
 Respect, consideration, and fairness to others are paramount in daily operations.

 The College I.D. card must be presented for admission to meals and used for access into the residence halls.
 It is used for admittance to many of the activities at the College, including home athletic events and various College-sponsored programs and also for checking out materials at Beeghly Library.

 The card should be carried at all times.
 Identification cards are nontransferable.
 If lost or stolen, the I.D. card can be replaced by request at the Public Safety Office.
 A fee of $5 is charged for replacement of the damaged card (must surrender old I.D.).
 A $10 fee is charged for replacement of a lost card.

 All students who bring motor vehicles to the College campus must register their cars, motorcycles, motor scooters, or bikes with campus Safety and Security.
 Upon approval of the vehicle registration form, a display sticker is issued and should be placed on the left side of the rear bumper.

 Fees for Vehicle Registration

-Currently, the vehicle registration fee is $35 for residential students and $25 for non-residential students.
+The vehicle registration fee is $75 for residential students and $35 for off-campus residential and non-residential students.